 Are you looking to jumpstart your creative career?
-Then you need to make an online portfolio.
+Then you need to create a portfolio website.

-Your portfolio can be a space for you to express yourself, amaze employers, and separate yourself from the crowd.
+Your portfolio can be a space for you to express yourself, amaze any future employers, and get your work noticed.

 The moment you open Anton Cristell’s website and move your mouse around, you find that it’s like an empty canvas and you can draw anything you want.

-This portfolio website example is creative and keeps the visitor engaged.
+This portfolio website example is creative and keeps the visitors engaged.

-His name is in the top left corner, and clicking it reveals two options of where to go next, his work or a short biography of himself.
-This simplifies navigation between each page.
+Clicking on his name in the top left corner it reveals two options of where to go next, his work, or a short biography.
+This greatly simplifies navigation between each page.

-The unique homepage hints at how Anton Cristell approaches his work.
+The unique homepage hints at how Anton Cristell approaches his work too.
 He combines design, graphics, and architecture.

-The artist has designed many important commercial spaces and structures in the restaurant industry.
+The artist has already designed many important commercial spaces and structures in the restaurant industry.